George Jacobs, Sr, was a farmer who was accused of witchcraft during the Salem Witch Trials of 1692.

 According to the Historic Americans Buildings Survey, the Jacobs house survived many centuries and remained in the Jacobs family until sometime after 1920.
 By the 20th century, the house had fallen into disrepair and was last photographed in 1935 by the Historic American Buildings Survey, shortly before it finally collapsed in 1938.

-George Jacobs., Sr’s, walking canes are now housed as a part of a collection of Salem Witch Trials artifacts at the Essex Institute in Salem although it is not clear if they are on display to the public.
+George Jacobs., Sr’s, walking canes are now housed as a part of a collection of Salem Witch Trials artifacts at the Essex Institute in Salem but they are on display to the public.

 George Jacobs Historical Sites: